unicef/magicbox/docs/admin/github-workflow.rst

   after_script:
     - ./cc-test-reporter after-build --exit-code $TRAVIS_TEST_RESULT

  The code above tells Code Climate to run and report on test coverage scores every time Travis CI runs checks for a new pull request.
-  Code Climate, however, does not generate test coverage results itself - it reads output from a supported testing framework. / it relies on third party tools to generate local test coverage reports, as said `here <https://docs.codeclimate.com/docs/configuring-test-coverage#section-requirements>`_.
+ Code Climate, however, does not generate test coverage results itself - it reads output from a supported testing framework, which usually are third-party tools, as said `here <https://docs.codeclimate.com/docs/configuring-test-coverage#section-requirements>`_.
-  We, therefore, need to install a testing framework - in our case, that would be `lcov <http://ltp.sourceforge.net/coverage/lcov.php>`_ since we code in JavaScript.
+ We, therefore, need to `set up a testing framework`_ in our code, which is covered below.
-  ................//PICK UP HERE AFTER INSTALLING Istanbul (?)
-FOR MAPs-PROTOTYPE.

 Deeper reads: